renatalantos/booking-system/README.md

 ### Code

--   The full-screen hero image code came from this [StackOverflow post](https://stackoverflow.com)
+-   The structure and the code of the project was mainly based on two project walkthroughs by Code Institute:
+    - * Hello Django - I created CRUD functionalities based on this walkthrough.
+    - * I think therefore I blog - I created authentication and messages functionalities based on this walkthrough and followed the deployment steps described here.

--   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.
+-   [Bootstrap5 Template](https://startbootstrap.com/theme/business-casual): Bootstrap Theme used throughout the project  to style pages and make site responsive.

--   [MDN Web Docs](https://developer.mozilla.org/) : For Pattern Validation code.
-Code was modified to better fit my needs and to match an Irish phone number layout to ensure correct validation.
-Tutorial Found [Here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/tel#Pattern_validation)
+-   [Official Django Documentation](https://docs.djangoproject.com/en/3.2/) was researched for syntax, code expressions, code functionalities.

+-   Stack Overflow was was researched for syntax, code expressions, code functionalities, problem solving.
+Validation function for reservation date and time is from there.

+-   How to implement widgets for form fields was answered by tutor on FullStack Slack channel.

 ### Content

--   All content was written by the developer.

--   Psychological properties of colours text in the README.md was found [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)
+-   Content comes from the Bootstrap template, I made slight changes to the prewritten content there.
+Food descriptions in Menu page come partly from the Burger Joint web page and various recipe websites.

 ### Media

--   All Images were created by the developer.
+-   Images are from pexels.com and from the Bootstrap template.
 ### Acknowledgements

--   My Mentor for continuous helpful feedback.
+-   My Mentor Rohit for continuous helpful feedback.
+-   Kasia for supporting all of us in all circumstances and for being available for individual support.

--   Tutor support at Code Institute for their support.
+-   My classmates for their ongoing support and solidarity.
+-   My family for their patience.
+Thanks for putting up with me in these intense times.